mklabs/vimfiles/readme.md

 to the repo.
 These include growing custom made package.
 These are vim plugins that have not their own github repo.

-`vim/plugin` may include tiny vim script or plugin.
+`plugin/` may include tiny vim script or plugin.
 These are just non pathogen-bundled, vim scripts put there.

-`vim/templates` is where I store skeleton / template files, see below.
+`templates/` is where I store skeleton / template files, see below.

+Both `boilerplate/` and `templates/` are not part of vim's runtimepath (see `:h runtimepath`)

 ---